FX (TV channel): 2002–2007: Emergence in Original Programming

 Capitalizing on the success of the hit documentary Super Size Me, filmmaker Morgan Spurlock launched a new series, 30 Days, which debuted on FX in June 2005.
 The series place its subjects in situations uncomfortable to them for 30 days, such as making millionaires work for minimum wage, and having Christians live in a Muslim community.

 In the summer of 2005, FX debuted two new comedy series, Starved, about the daily lives of four friends with eating disorders who live in New York City; and It's Always Sunny in Philadelphia, about the usually very politically incorrect comic misadventures of four people who own a bar in the titular city.
 Both of these shows feature frank sexual dialogue and strong language, and were pitched as "The Dark Side of Comedy".
 Starved was derided by groups that sought to publicize eating disorders and was cancelled after its first season due to low ratings.
 Conversely, Sunny quickly became a critical darling, consistently achieved high viewership, and was picked up for a second season within days of its first-season finale.
-The second season added veteran actor Danny DeVito to the cast, and the show, still airing as of 2021, is the longest-running live-action sitcom in history.
+The second season added veteran actor Danny DeVito to the cast, and the show, still airing as of 2024, is the longest-running live-action sitcom in history.

 In 2006, FX debuted two new series, the reality series Black.
 White. and the drama Thief; neither series was picked up for a second season.
 During 2007, FX introduced three new dramas: Dirt, starring Courteney Cox; The Riches, starring Eddie Izzard and Minnie Driver; and Damages, starring Glenn Close, Ted Danson and Rose Byrne.
 All three performed well in the ratings and were renewed for second seasons.
-By 2008, FX was available in 90.6 million homes in the U.S.
+By 2008, FX was available in 90.6 million homes in the United States.